KKol21/epimodel_sensitivity/README.md

 The following flowchart represents the pipeline established in this project: ![Flowchart](/images/Flowchart.jpg)

-By running the methods contained in `simulation.py`, the folder `sens_data` is created, containing the LHS tables, the value of the target variables in corresponding order to the samples, the PRCC values calculated, the tornado plots, and the plots of the epidemic in the subfolders `lhs`, `simulations`, `prcc`, `prcc_plots`, and `epidemic_plots`, respectively.
+By running the methods contained in `simulation.py`, the folder `sens_data_vacc` is created, containing the LHS tables, the value of the target variables in corresponding order to the samples, the PRCC values calculated, the tornado plots, and the plots of the epidemic in the subfolders `lhs`, `simulations`, `prcc`, `prcc_plots`, and `epidemic_plots`, respectively.